What is a Shoedrobe?

 We all know the difference that a great pair of shoes can make to how we feel and project ourselves.
 Some people have Imelda Marcos tendencies, whereas others can manage with very few pairs.

-Not surprisingly, there is currently a trend away from high heels as we have moved into our Covid comfort zones.
+Not surprisingly, there has been a trend away from high heels as we have been in our Covid comfort zones.
 Therefore, this season I would expect to see many more low-heeled or flat shoes and boots in the shops.
 This does not mean that they have to be boring!

-According to Notonthehighstreet.com, sales of furry slippers have gone through the roof!
-Up by 1,290% since March.
+According to Notonthehighstreet.com, sales of furry slippers went through the roof last year!
+Up by 1,290% since March 2020.
 So stylish comfort will be key for the coming months.
 Great if you have “problem” feet and struggle to wear heels.

 If you are anything like me, you will have spent the summer in flip flops, Birkenstocks, or trainers.
 I have only worn my strappy sandals once to go out for a meal!
 I am sure that we will eventually navigate back to heels when we can venture out more often but for now, I would focus on the flatter styles.